Baa Baa Black Sheep is one of the first nursery rhymes toddlers will sing.

 and Thank you said the little boy who lives down the lane.

-Although it doesn’t have much of a story, it can be sung with simple actions expressing the words and counting the 3 bags of wool.
+Although it doesn’t have much of a story it can be sung with simple actions expressing the words and counting the 3 bags of wool.

-Some children who might be too young to manage all the words will be able to join in by humming the interval of the fifth Do – So (shown below) and then singing down the descending scale in steps.
-This is great for learning to pitch the notes in tune, and so enjoyable for a little one who might be struggling to articulate the words, but can still join in.
+Some children who might be too young to manage all the words will be able to join in by humming the interval of the fifth (Do – So) shown below.
+They can then join in singing down the descending scale in steps.
+This is great for learning to pitch the notes in tune.
+It is so enjoyable for a little one who might be struggling to articulate the words but can still join in.

 Playing on the piano